Care Quality Commission Local Authority assessments

 What evidence will CQC look at?

-CQC will review information we have submitted to them along with various national data returns we have submitted over the past 12 months.
-They will also consider:
+CQC will review information we have submitted to them within our Self-Assessment and Information Return submitted to CQC in September 2024, along with various national data returns we have submitted over the past 12 months.
+You can access our summary self-assessment.

 1. People’s experience – CQC will speak to people who use social care services, their families, carers and advocates, they will look at survey results, feedback and review records for a selected number of individuals to review their journey through Adult Social Care.